Abdul Majeed al-Zindani: AIDS research

 Al-Zindani gave a speech praising the quality of scientific and medical research carried out at the Iman University, claiming that they had successfully treated many cases of AIDS.
-In 20 cases, al-Zandani said that the virus had vanished completely without any side effects, and he called on the UN, which "spends enormous amounts of money to fight the disease," to send "its senior scientists to review [the university's] findings."
+In 20 cases, al-Zindani said that the virus had vanished completely without any side effects, and he called on the UN, which "spends enormous amounts of money to fight the disease," to send "its senior scientists to review [the university's] findings."

 Dr. Jamil al-Mughales, the head of the Clinical Immunology Services of King Abdulaziz University, has disputed al-Zindani's results, saying he personally inspected blood tests, and contradicting al-Zindani's claims.

 Later, Al-Zindani applied for a patent for a herbal method purporting to treat AIDS; the application was published on the World Intellectual Property Organization website in April 2011.

 Vice and virtue movement

-In July 2008, al-Zindani joined a panel of Islamic clerics and prominent tribal chiefs to announce the creation of a new morality authority.
+In July 2008, Al-Zindani joined a panel of Islamic clerics and prominent tribal chiefs to announce the creation of a new morality authority.
 The Meeting for Protecting Virtue and Fighting Vice declared its intention to alert Yemen's police force to infringements of Islamic law.
 The declaration followed reports of vigilante activity by self-appointed 'morality guardians' in Hodeidah, Aden, and Sana'a.

 Jyllands-posten cartoon controversy

 In 2006, Zindani pressed charges against 21 newspapers and their editors in Yemen for reprinting the controversial Muhammad cartoons, originally printed in the Danish newspaper Jyllands-Posten in 2005.
-On November 25, 2006, al-Zidani won the first case—against the newspaper Al-Rai Al-A'm—and the newspaper was ordered to cease printing for six months, and its editor was sentenced to one year of prison.
+On November 25, 2006, al-Zindani won the first case—against the newspaper Al-Rai Al-A'm—and the newspaper was ordered to cease printing for six months, and its editor was sentenced to one year of prison.

-Banned by US
+US ban

 On February 24, 2004, the US Treasury Department issued an order labeling Zindani a "Specially Designated Global Terrorist".
-The Department said that Zindani had a "long history of working with bin Laden, notably serving as one of his spiritual leaders", and that he "served as a contact for Ansar al-Islam (Al), an Iraqi and Syrian based terrorist organization linked to al-Qaeda".
+The Department said that Zindani had a "long history of working with bin Laden, notably serving as one of his spiritual leaders", and that he "served as a contact for Ansar al-Islam, an Iraqi and Syrian based terrorist organization linked to al-Qaeda".
 The Department also stated that it suspected students of his Al Iman University of assassinating three American missionaries, and "the number two leader for the Yemeni Socialist Party, Jarallah Omar".
-Al Awlaki also took classes and lectured at Iman University, headed by Zindani.
+Anwar Al Awlaki also took classes and lectured at Iman University, headed by Zindani.

-John Walker Lindh is also a former student of Iman University linked to terrorist groups.
+John Walker Lindh is a former student of Iman University linked to terrorist groups.

-However, Iman University made several press statements declaring that neither Alawlaki or Abdulmutallab have studied in the university and they even didn't attend any lecture at Iman University.
-The university also asked the American administration to prove their claims with evidence and proofs.
+Iman University made several press statements declaring that neither Alawlaki or Abdulmutallab have studied at the university and they didn't attend any lectures at Iman University.
+The university also asked the American administration to prove their claims.

 Zindani's name was subsequently submitted to the UN 1267 Committee's list of individuals belonging to or associated with al-Qaeda.
 Among the factors offered to Guantanamo detainee Abdul Rahman Mohamed Saleh Naser's Administrative Review Board, justifying his continued extrajudicial detention, were: